Updated: Jan 31

 No amount of "good" counteracts my corruption.
 A corrupt judge turns a blind eye in order to allow the wealthy benefactor to get away with murder.
 On the other hand, just judges punish evil and hold men accountable, so that the guilty's full benefaction to society can never save him.
 For justice to be seen, murder and murders must be condemned.
 And yet no one but Christ, Himself, has ever been found perfect in regard to the keeping of the law.

 Christ is Abraham's seed, God's Word, our good news, the promised Savior.
 When someone relies on a savior, it means they are not relying on themselves.
 They have faced the fact that they have no ability to save themselves.
 They are bankrupt, without leverage.
 There isn't a thing to be manipulated.
 Abraham had to face the fact and so do we.
-We are as good as dead when it concerns our own ability.
+We are as good as dead on our own..

 The faith that saves, Paul tells us, is actually a gift from God.
 It is not something we generate within ourselves.
 Faith is simply and humbly received.
 Ephesians 2:8-9 declares God's wisdom in this because in making faith a gift (as opposed to something we earn) all boasting is completely done away with.
 God doesn't (nor do you or I) want boastful, arrogant people in heaven.
 It would cease to be heaven.
 "God opposes the proud but gives grace to the humble."
 When you and I acknowledge that no amount of performance or penance can make up for our wrong doing, we open the door to relying on God's promise alone, and His Word then becomes our hope and our Salvation.